-This course runs throughout the Spring Term and comprises three full day sessions and two twilights, with a coach to support each participant through the programme.
+This course comprises three full day sessions and two twilights, with a coach to support each participant through the programme.
 A celebration event allows for reflections and the recognition of progress and achievement at the end of the programme.

 This course is hosted at Sandringham School and St Albans Girls’ School in St Albans and Sir John Lawes School in Harpenden.